-- a) Readmitted students who have previously taken the foreign language placement test - b) Transfer students who have passed (with at least a "C") modern foreign language courses equivalent to the first year proficiency (or higher) at other regionally accredited colleges and universities - c) Transfer students who have passed (with at least a "C") a modern language course equivalent to the first half year proficiency at other regionally accredited colleges and universities must enroll in the second semester of that foreign language unless they choose to begin a different language - d) Transfer students who have passed (with at least a "C") a modern foreign language course equivalent to the second half year proficiency at other regionally accredited colleges and universities, for example, SPAN 102 or FR 102 - e) Students seeking a second bachelor's degree - f) Students for whom English is a second language are exempt from the university requirement.
-International students may take upper-level courses in their native tongue but must be interviewed by a Foreign Language faculty member first. - g) Students who have never taken a specific language may take any language.
-Students must contact the Director of the Academic Success Center, Genesis Hall, for a registration waiver. - h) Students bringing in AP, IB, and CLEP scores may place out of the university foreign language requirement.
-Students must consult with the Admissions Office and/or their advisor to confirm their credit for foreign language. - i) Non-Academic Learning Experience: Students who have acquired familiarity with Spanish, French, or Portuguese while living or traveling abroad for an extended period of time should schedule an interview with a Foreign Language faculty member before enrolling in a foreign language class in order to determine placement.
+- a) Readmitted students who have previously taken the foreign language placement test - b) Transfer students who have passed (with at least a "C") modern foreign language courses equivalent to the first year proficiency (or higher) at other regionally accredited colleges and universities - c) Transfer students who have passed (with at least a "C") a modern foreign language course equivalent to the second half year proficiency at other regionally accredited colleges and universities, for example, SPAN 102 or FR 102 - d) Students seeking a second bachelor's degree - e) Students for whom English is a second language are exempt from the university requirement.
+International students may take upper-level courses in their native tongue but must be interviewed by a Foreign Language faculty member first. - f) Students who have never taken a specific language may take any language.
+Students must contact the Office of English and Foreign Languages for a registration waiver. - g) Students bringing in AP, IB, and CLEP scores may place out of the general education foreign language requirement.
+Students must consult with the Admissions Office and/or their advisor to confirm their credit for foreign language.